Communication situations are any kind of situation in which communication takes place.

 Behavioral interviews are all about examples and real-life situations, so careful preparation is crucial for candidate success.
 Here are some tips on how to best prepare for this type of interview:

-• Read the job description carefully — A thorough reading of the job description can reveal a lot about the qualities the company is looking for in a candidate.
-They should direct your further preparation for the interview;
+• Read the job description carefully.
+A thorough reading of the job description can reveal a lot about the qualities the company is looking for in a candidate.

-• Review your previous experience — Think about your previous work or volunteer experience and try to find example situations in it that show that you have the previously established qualities the company wants in a candidate;
+• Review your previous experience.
+Find example situations in your previous work that show that you have the qualities the company wants in a candidate.

-• Practice giving concise answers — Consider the questions they might ask you, such as “Tell us about a challenging situation at work you managed to overcome.”
-Practice giving concise and straightforward answers, without going into too much detail.
-Make sure to cover the more uncomfortable ones too, such as “Tell us about a mistake you made.
+• Practice giving concise answers.
+Consider the questions they might ask you and prepare for them, such as: “Tell us about a challenging situation at work you managed to overcome.” or “Tell us about a mistake you made.
 How did you deal with it?”.

 Stress job interviews